Braves vs. Rays Player Props Betting Odds

-Player prop bet odds for Wander Franco, Ronald Acuna Jr. and others are listed when the Tampa Bay Rays host the Atlanta Braves at Tropicana Field on Friday (first pitch at 6:40 PM ET).
+Player props are available for Wander Franco and Ronald Acuna Jr., among others, when the Tampa Bay Rays host the Atlanta Braves at Tropicana Field on Sunday at 1:40 PM ET.

 Bet on this matchup or its props with BetMGM!